pangiole/akka-wamp/docs/src/main/paradox/messages.md

 <a name="Disconnected"></a>

 ## Disconnected
-It's the signal message the client receives from the [manager actor](./client/index.html#extension-manager) upon disconnection from the router side.
+It's the signal the client receives from the [manager actor](./client/index.html#extension-manager) upon disconnection from the router side.